 Toledo is a very small city located in the state of Oregon.
-With a population of 3,511 people and two constituent neighborhoods, Toledo is the 95th largest community in Oregon.
+With a population of 3,543 people and two constituent neighborhoods, Toledo is the 106th largest community in Oregon.

+Toledo is a very ethnically-diverse city.
 The people who call Toledo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Toledo residents report their race to be White, followed by Native American.
-Important ancestries of people in Toledo include Irish, English, Scottish, and Norwegian.
+Toledo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.75% of the city’s residents.
+Important ancestries of people in Toledo include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Toledo is English.
 Other important languages spoken here include Spanish and Italian.